wizardyesterday/RtlSdrDiags/README.txt

 the foundation for my system, and I want people to be able to build the code in a standalone fashion.

-Next up, I did *not* write any of the pfkutils code.
-I incorporated a snapshot of Phil's code, and I specifically use his threadslinger code to provide a thread-to-thread messaging mechanism in my code.
+Next up, I wrote my own message queue code since I needed something that could survive newer versions of compilers.
 Finally, I didn't use makefiles, although, I don't really have anything against using make.
 This occurred because I wanted to whip something up quick and dirty.
 The system grew though, but I still don't really have any regrets as to my decision.
 The result is that the user need only have g++, and bash to build my code (and the other people's code which I have included in the system).

 Here's how you build this stuff.